kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-jwt.md

 ## Prerequisites

 This tutorial is based on a sample HttpBin service deployment and a sample Function.
-To deploy or create one of those, follow the [Deploy a service](./apix-02-deploy-service.md) tutorial.
+To deploy or create one of those, follow the [Create a workload](./apix-02-create-workload.md) tutorial.

 ## Get a JWT access token